 South Perrott and Chedington

-Enjoy a pub crawl through three villages in North West Dorset.
-Starting in the village of South Perrott and the Coach and Horses Inn, pass the earthwork remains of Mohun Castle on the way to Mosterton.
-Discover the tractor in the stain glass window of the church sitting opposite the next pub of Admiral Hardy. … Continue reading South Perrott and Chedington
+Enjoy a pub crawl through three villages deep in North West Dorset.
+Starting in the village of South Perrott, and the Coach and Horses Inn, pass the earthwork remains of the medieval Mohun Castle.
+Wander into Mosterton to find the tractor in the stain glass window of the church sitting opposite the second pub, The … Continue reading South Perrott and Chedington

 Furzebrook and the Blue Pool